protomaps/PMTiles/serverless/aws/README.md

 * `PMTILES_PATH`: optional, define how a tileset name is translated into an S3 key.
 Default `{name}.pmtiles`
   * Example path setting for objects in a directory: `my_folder/{name}/file.pmtiles`
 * `TILE_PATH`: optional, define the URL route of the tiles API.
 Default `/{name}/{z}/{x}/{y}.pbf`
+* `CORS`: optional, set the value of the `Access-Control-Allow-Origin` response header.
+Examples: `https://example.com`, `*`.
+Only supports one origin, so useful for development or staging environments only.
+For production use you should use CloudFront CORS configuration.

 ## Test Event